 - Works well on linux and non-linux unixes.

-- Is a lot less buggy than the stuff that I've seen from systemd's author.
+- Causes a lot fewer problems than the stuff that I've seen from systemd's author.

 - Is maintained by people with the humility, competence, and care required to make it work well for the vast majority of users.